The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Epilogue

-It is interesting that the last decades of the 20th century, theoretical physicists had to learn algebraic geometry, now, in the dawn of the 21st, it is AI which can be put to ``learn'' some tricks of the trade.
-We are reminded of many species of primates who have learnt to effectively use herbal medicine by trial and error without any idea of chemical composition.
+It is interesting to see that in the first decades of the 20th century, theoretical physicists had to learn algebraic geometry, and in its last decades, many mathematicians turn to learn some theoretical physics; now, in the dawn of the 21st, it is AI which can be put to ``learn'' some tricks of the trade.
+We are reminded of many species of primates who have learned to effectively use herbal medicine by trial and error without any idea of chemical composition.
 Perhaps confronting the vast landscape of mathematics and theoretical physics, the human mind is still learning by tentation.